modernistik/Modernistik/README.md

 ```

 ## Phoenix Queue
 The Phoenix is a persistence job queue system for Swift.
-It allows to build idempotent and asynchronous job tasks using Foundation's `Operation` (NSOperation), that allows for jobs to be "stored" when the application is about to terminate, and be restored (resume) once the app has relaunched.
+It allows to building idempotent and asynchronous job tasks using Foundation's `Operation` (NSOperation), that allows for jobs to be "stored" when the application is about to terminate, and be restored (resume) once the app has relaunched.

 ```ruby
 pod 'Modernistik/Phoenix'